-Bi Luo Chun, or green snail spring, is green tea from the Jiangsu Province of China with a seemingly innocuous title.
+Bi Luo Chun, or green snail spring, is a green tea from China’s Jiangsu Province with a seemingly innocuous title.
 Did you know that it used to go by Xia Sha Ren Xiang?
 The literal translation of this name is “scary fragrance”.
-Legend has it that a tea picker ran out of space in her basket so she placed some leaves between her breasts (because that’s totally where I would put them 😜).
+Legend has it that a tea picker ran out of space in her basket, so she placed some leaves between her breasts (because that’s totally where I would put them 😜).
 Her body heat caused a surprising aroma to emanate from the leaves.
 Luckily for us, the Kangxi Emperor decided that the tea needed a more elegant name and renamed it Bi Luo Chun.

-Pro Tip: High-quality Bi Luo Chun has very small leaves that are almost corkscrew shaped.
-Rather than the placing them into the vessel and adding water, try filling your vessel with water first and adding the leaves gently on top.
-They’ll sink to the bottom all on their own and you’ll have a beautiful show to watch.
+Pro Tip: High-quality Bi Luo Chun has very small leaves that are almost corkscrew-shaped.
+Rather than placing them into the vessel and adding water, try filling your vessel with water first and adding the leaves gently on top.
+They’ll sink to the bottom all on their own, and you’ll have a beautiful show to watch.
 The better the tea, the faster they will fall.

-Growing up crabbing with my dad in the summer, I can verify that crabs might be hairy but they don’t really bear any resemblance to tea otherwise.
-If you’re a fan of other rolled style oolongs from this region like Tie Guan Yin then this is definitely one to try.
+Growing up crabbing with my dad in the summer, I can verify that crabs might be hairy, but they don’t really bear any resemblance to tea otherwise.
+If you’re a fan of other rolled-style oolongs from this region like Tie Guan Yin, this is definitely one to try.
 I find that it has a savory creaminess that really sets it apart.
 It is usually made in a more modern style, a bit on the greener side with a moderate roast.

 Ya Shi Xiang

 Ya Shi Xiang probably wins the award for the tea that is the most fun to say.
 This Phoenix oolong from Guangdong Province’s name literally translates as “duck shit aroma”.
 Legend has it that the farmer who discovered this variety didn’t want anyone to steal it.
-In order to stop would be thieves he named it something no one would want.
+To stop would-be thieves, he named it something no one would want.
 Another version says that it is named after the yellow soil in the region where it is found.
 Ducks are frequent visitors to the tea gardens and will sometimes leave…deposits under the trees.